Skip to content

 Note: there’s an effective dose of organic ashwagandha full-spectrum root extract, standardized at 10% withanolides, and less than 1% withaferin A in each dose of Maximum Mind.

-Read more about ashwagandha on the Marco’s Grounds Deep Dive or dig deeper into the benefits of ashwagandha here.
+Read more about ashwagandha on Marco’s Grounds Deep Dive or dig deeper into the benefits of ashwagandha here.

 Organic Lion’s Mane Mushroom Extract